IvanHanloth/Easy-Send/README-en.md

 - Easy-Send documentation (http://doc.o5g.top/docs/easy-send-docs-help/ ), suitable for website owners and managers to read
 - Easy-Send development documentation (http://doc.o5g.top/docs/easy-send-docs-develop/ ), suitable for developers and programmers to read
 ## Update log
+#### V3.3.1 (updated on 2023/1/20)
+The spring festival is coming.
+Ivan Hanloth is giving you a New Year greeting with a new theme
+- [Add] New spring theme and new mimetic theme
+- [Add] Add user center loading animation
+- [Optimization] Change the main and secondary colors of the theme to variable call
 #### V3.3.0 (updated on 2023/1/1)
 New year new life.
 On New Year's Day, Ivan Hanloth wishes everyone a happy new year, good health, good luck in everything and smooth work!
 - [New] Connect to Qiniu Cloud Object Storage